Tuesday May 26, 2020

 - 2009: Man, the volume on the TV can’t be low enough when Joe Buck is announcing.

-What has changed?
-The times.
-In July 2017, I posted a news item about Kevin Spacey playing Gore Vidal in a Netflix biopic and wrote: “I’m there!”
+The pre-#MeToo stuff was interesting.
+A 2017 news item said Kevin Spacey was playing Gore Vidal in a Netflix biopic and I wrote: “I’m there!”
 In 2016, in one of those “Who should host the next Oscars?” free-for-alls, I suggested Louis CK and everyone was like: “Love him!”
 I quoted Garrison Keillor quoting Christopher Morley.
 I kept writing: “Franken 2020!”

 There was a lot of melancholy in past posts.
 In 2015, Cinema Books closed; in 2014, it was the Harvard Exit theater.
 I came across a jaunty invitation to a friend’s surprise birthday from his wife.
 They divorced eight years ago.
 Acrimoniously.
 There were obits for Philip Seymour Hoffman, Meadowlark Lemon, Gore Vidal, Harmon Killebrew, David Carr, Dave Niehaus.
 Some deaths were more personal.
 I couldn’t unfriend from my friend Jessica’s memorial page until the very end.
 My mother’s 2019 obituary, with nearly 200 comments from family and friends, was the first post I kept coming across in my backwards march but I could never bring myself to delete it.
 It stayed there at the top of my page, the hump to get over, the lump in my throat.

 This must have been pre-Messenger because there are posts from friends but no conversational thread.
 We talked out in the open back then.
 There’s a real sense of excitement, too.
 Hey, it’s you!
 How fun to see you in here!
-I wound up reconnecting with the girl I had a crush on in my 20s, the girl I had a crush on in high school, the girl I had a crush on when I was 5.
+I wound up reconnecting with the girl I had a crush on in my 20s (Kristin), the girl I had a crush on in high school (Margret), the girl I had a crush on when I was 5 (Karen).
 “Welcome to stalker central,” Myriam told me three days after I joined.
 Truer words.

 What the hell is this site supposed to do for me?
 I keep getting these e-mails telling me to join because So-and-So wants to be my friend.
 At the same time as I got the message from you, some guy I don’t even know, and who doesn’t even know me, says he wants to be my friend.
 Why would he do that?
 And why would I want to even respond?
 Help bring me into the Brave New World of Social Networking.

-I was the wrong person to ask.
-I pimped my own blog too much, then chastised friends for commenting on Facebook rather than my site.
+Turns out I was the wrong person to ask.
+Looking back, I saw I pimped my own blog way too much, then chastised friends for commenting on Facebook rather than my site.
 I chastised friends who commented on the headline of a news article witout having read it.
-“Click through” was a new concept.
+“Click through” was a new concept to me.
 I had zero idea what the Brave New World was.

 But the toughest part of my scorched-earth march backwards wasn’t any of this; it was the monster in the middle.